TritonDataCenter/manta-rebalancer/README.md

 ## Build

-Build release versions of `rebanacer-manager`, `rebalancer-agent`, and `rebalancer-adm`:
+Build release versions of `rebalancer-manager`, `rebalancer-agent`, and `rebalancer-adm`:
 ```
 make all
 ```

-Build debug versions of `rebanacer-manager`, `rebalancer-agent`, and `rebalancer-adm`:
+Build debug versions of `rebalancer-manager`, `rebalancer-agent`, and `rebalancer-adm`:
 ```
 make debug